6 Reasons You Should Earn the New CompTIA A+

 Every release of a new CompTIA A+ version opens the debate about the value of the certification.
 It's one of those topics that splits industry professionals.
 Even in 2019.

 Many people say that it is not worth the time and expense of achieving certification status.
 Others seem to think that it is an absolute necessity for anyone getting into the IT industry.
 The truth, like so many things, is probably somewhere closer to the middle.
+Luckily, there are plenty of CompTIA training courses out there for you to choose from.

 Let's take a closer look at the arguments for and against this entry-level certification — and discuss six reasons (in no particular order) why you should earn the new CompTIA A+ certification.